Implementing Genomics in Practice (IGNITE)

-The Implementing Genomics into Clinical Practice Network (IGNITE) consortium (RFA-HG-12-006 and RFA-HG-12-007) was created to enhance the use of genomic medicine by supporting the development of methods for incorporating genomic information into clinical care and exploration of the methods for effective implementation, diffusion and sustainability in diverse clinical settings.
+The Implementing Genomics in Practice (IGNITE) consortium (RFA-HG-12-006, RFA-HG-12-007 and RFA-HG-13-004) was created to enhance the use of genomic medicine by supporting the development of methods for incorporating genomic information into clinical care and exploration of the methods for effective implementation, diffusion and sustainability in diverse clinical settings.

 These demonstration projects will incorporate genomic information into the electronic medical record (EMR) and provide clinical decision support (CDS) for implementation of appropriate interventions or clinical advice.
 The sites will work together to develop new methods and projects and disseminate their findings to the public.
 Dissemination of these methods and developing best practices for implementation is a key goal so that the information generated from the program will contribute to the growing knowledge base of using genomic information in patient care.

 - Genomic Medicine Implementation: The Personalized Medicine Program (PMP)

 Principal Investigator: Julie Johnson, Pharm.D., University of Florida

 - Genomic Medicine Pilot for Hypertension and Kidney Disease in Primary Care

 Principal Investigator: Erwin Bottinger, M.D., Mount Sinai School of Medicine

 - Implementation, Adoption, and Utility of Family History in Diverse Care Settings